Hush, Hush by Lucia Franco is a story about two best friends living it up in NYC.

 "I really don't want to babysit these bratty kids all weekend."

-It was so very hard for me to power through these chapters, but things get a little better after Aubrey meets James.
+It was very hard to power through these chapters, but things get a little better after Aubrey meets James.

 REVIEW BREAKDOWN